OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 * [From Continuous Integration to Continuous Delivery](/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md)
 * [From Continuous Deployment to Continuous Operations](/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md)

 [In the previous blog post](/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md) we used Octopus to build a Kubernetes cluster in AWS with the EKS service and then deployed the Docker image created by Jenkins as a Kubernetes deployment and service.

-However, we still don't have a complete CI/CD solution, as Jenkins is not integrated with Octopus, leaving us to manually coordinate builds and deployments.
+However, we still don't have a complete deployment pipeline solution, as Jenkins is not integrated with Octopus, leaving us to manually coordinate builds and deployments.

 In this blog post we'll extend our Jenkins build to call Octopus and initiate a deployment once our Docker image has been pushed to Docker Hub.